protestContest/Cassette/README.md

          └────────────────────────────────┘
 ```

 Tuples store their values sequentially after the header.
-Dicts store a tuple value that points to the keys and a tuple value that points to the values after the header.
 Binaries store their data just after the header, padded to four bytes.
 The number of 4-byte words a binary uses (excluding the header) can be calculated with `((length - 1) / 4) + 1`.
 Strings are represented by binaries.
 String literals in programs are stored in the symbol table, and created on the heap at runtime.